Virtualization-projects/limbo-pc-emaulator-wiki/KVM.md

 ```

 # Step 2
-Once Android boots up open the android emulator and make sure you have the device file /dev/kvm exists and has appropriate file permissions:
+Once Android boots up open the android terminal and make sure you have the device file /dev/kvm exists and has appropriate file permissions:
 ```
 ls /dev/kvm
 chmod 666 /dev/kvm